 Delivered in English.

-Individuals interested in participating in this year’s summer school should complete the application form and all supporting documents no later than 30 June 2016.
-Further information, including a detailed course outline, will be sent to successful applicants by the end of July 2016.
+Individuals interested in participating in this year’s summer school should complete the application form and all supporting documents no later than 30 June.
+Further information, including a detailed course outline, will be sent to successful applicants by the end of July 2017.

-To register your interest to be a sponsor, please contact NRGI’s Africa program assistant, Rushaiya Ibrahim-Tanko at firstname.lastname@example.org or NRGI’s Africa deputy director, Emmanuel Kuyole at email@example.com, or call +233 303 223815/+233 302242345.
+To apply directly as a participant, follow this link.
+To register your interest to be a sponsor, please contact the NRGI Africa program assistant, Rushaiya Ibrahim-Tanko, at [email protected] or call +233 303 223815/+233 302242345.